Chadnaut/WaraWara-Plaza-XML-Generator/README.md

 ## Walkthrough

-First you will need to generate a `config.ini`, either from your own XML or one of the `samples/` provided:
+First you will need to generate `config.ini`, either from your own XML or one of the `samples/` provided:

 - `1stNUP.base.xml` - As seen in the GBATEMP thread
 - `1stNUP.default.xml` - From a factory reset WiiU